lapinek/platform-scripting/README.AM.md

 The way underlying Java is employed in a script is different between the two scripting engines.

 Consider examples in the [Scripted Decision Node](#script-type-scripted-decision-node-action-examples) section of this writing.
-In both engines you can use a fully qualified class name inline:
+In both engines, you can use a fully qualified class name inline:

 <br/>